 Perforce task streams are lightweight, short-lived branches.
-They are designed for developers work on a small portion of a full project branch.
-So, developers can work privately and switch contexts quickly.
-The task steam metadata stays in Helix Core, while the changes are merged back into the stream.
+They are designed for developers to work on a small portion of a full project branch.
+Developers can work privately and switch contexts quickly.
+When finished, only the metadata for the changed files (along with any changes) gets merged back into the stream.

 Serving as a workspace filter, virtual streams allow teams to focus on a portion of the codeline.
 This is incredibly valuable for enterprises that have hundreds of thousands of files in their code base.